happilymarrieddad/miner/README.md

 3. Get banned

 ## If you want to contribute, please make a PR
+IN ORDER FOR THIS TO WORK RESOLUTION HAS TO BE (1402x798)

 ## Contribution needs
 1. Add a randomness to the algorithm